angular/angular/aio/content/guide/security.md

 </div>

-If you need to convert user input into a trusted value, use a controller method.
+If you need to convert user input into a trusted value, use a component method.
 The following template allows users to enter a YouTube video ID and load the corresponding video in an `<iframe>`.
 The `<iframe src>` attribute is a resource URL security context, because an untrusted source can, for example, smuggle in file downloads that unsuspecting users could execute.
-So call a method on the controller to construct a trusted video URL, which causes Angular to allow binding into `<iframe src>`:
+So call a method on the component to construct a trusted video URL, which causes Angular to allow binding into `<iframe src>`: